Unimodular Hausdorff and Minkowski Dimensions: Unimodular Discrete Spaces

 \subsection{Equivariant Process on a Unimodular Discrete Space}

-Unimodular marked discrete spaces were defined in the previous subsection.
 In many cases in this paper, an unmarked unimodular discrete space $[\bs D, \bs o]$ is given and various ways of assigning marks to $\bs D$ are considered.
 Intuitively, an \textit{equivariant process} on {$\bs D$} is an assignment of (random) marks to $\bs D$ such that the new marked space is unimodular.
 Formally, it is

+In this paper, it is more convenient to work with a disintegrated form of this heuristic, defined below.
+It can be proved that the two notions are equivalent, but the proof is skipped for brevity (this claim is similar to \textit{invariant disintegration} for group actions). \formir{The easy part of the claim is Lemma~\ref{lem:equivProcess} below.
+For the other direction, see} {Proposition~\ref{prop:equivProcessConverse}}.

-In the following, another equivalent definition is proposed, which is more convenient in some examples despite of being more technical.
-Here, the mark space $\Xi$ is fixed as in Subsection~\ref{subsec:D_*}.
+In the following, the mark space $\Xi$ is fixed as in Subsection~\ref{subsec:D_*}.

 \begin{definition} Let $D$ be a deterministic discrete space which is boundedly-finite.
 A \defstyle{marking} of $D$ is a function from $D\times D$ to $\Xi$; i.e., an element of $\Xi^{D\times D}$.
-So $\Xi^{D\times D}$ is the set of markings of $D$.
-By considering the product sigma-field on this set, a \defstyle{random marking} of $D$ can be defined as a random element of $\Xi^{D\times D}$. \end{definition}
+A \defstyle{random marking} of $D$ is a random element of $\Xi^{D\times D}$. \end{definition}